| Languages: | go to language |

 vowel-vowel hyphenation.

-The library version 6.2.1 also supports morphological hyphenation as specified
+A third hyphenator model also supports morphological hyphenation as specified

-a Swedish example (PDF)
+view a Swedish SAOL12 example (PDF)

 Finnish

-is tuned in to the peculiarities of the Finnish
+is tuned in to the peculiarities of the Finnish language and shares attributes with all Finno-Ugric languages.

-structure, including a large number of falling and rising diphthongs.
+It has a rich structure, including a large number of falling and rising diphthongs.

-base of the syllable is accepted, here, fully hyphenated despite it’s
+The phonetical base of the syllable is accepted, here, fully hyphenated despite it’s

 visit